-Gaining deeper insight into the mechanisms and regulation of nutrient and xenobiotic transport across the placenta and the blood-milk barrier is the main objective of Christiane Albrecht’s current research.
-She is particularly interested in elucidating the molecular mechanisms of lipid transport across the placenta and the mammary gland.
+Gaining deeper insight into the physiological mechanisms and regulation of nutrient and xenobiotic transport across the placenta is the main objective of Christiane Albrecht’s current research.
+She is particularly interested in elucidating the molecular mechanisms of iron, amino acid and cholesterol transport across the human placenta.

 Albrecht’s scientific career has led her from the MRC Clinical Sciences Centre to the Center of Life and Food Sciences Weihenstephan, Technische Universität München (Germany), and, in 2006, to the Institute of Biochemistry and Molecular Medicine, University of Bern (Switzerland).

 Function in NCCR

 - Principal Investigator (PI)

 Iron transporters DMT1 and FPN